-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services provided to veterans in Veterans Affairs (VA) facilities.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare \checkmark Services provided to veterans in Veterans Affairs (VA) facilities.
 However, when emergency services are received at VA hospital and the VA cost sharing is more than the cost sharing under our plan, we will reimburse veterans for the difference.
-Members are still responsible for our cost-sharing amounts ✓ Non-emergency transportation 24 one-way trips covered for all ESRD members to get to and from dialysis treatment.
-Please refer to the "Help with certain chronic conditions" benefit in the Medical Benefits Chart for additional information.
-Home-based palliative care consultation and evaluation Members with end-stage cancer may qualify for this benefit.
-Please refer to the "Help with certain chronic conditions" benefit in the Medical Benefits Chart for additional information.
+Members are still responsible for our cost-sharing amounts Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Surgical treatment for morbid obesity, except when it is considered medically necessary and covered under Original Medicare \checkmark